UniCarmen/EvilCorp2000/README.md

 * Errorlogging with Serilog in Console (Debug), File (Warning) and Db (Error)

 ### Planned next
-* ErrorPages - 403 Unauthorized, if not logged in, Link to Mainpage / 404, Link to Mainpage
 * Unit Tests

 ### Planned in the future